What is the Toyota Circular Factory?

 Toyota Circular Factory: three key processes

-TCF processing focuses on three key areas: reusable parts, components that can be remanufactured, and materials that can be recycled.
-Following a comprehensive validation process, reusable parts will be reintroduced to the market through retailers or distributors.
-Components such as batteries and wheels will be assessed for their potential remanufacture, repurposing or recycling.
-TCF will also recycle raw materials such as copper, aluminium, steel and plastic, which could replace virgin materials in the production of new vehicle parts.
+Following a comprehensive validation process, reusable parts are reintroduced to the market through retailers or distributors.
+Components such as batteries and wheels are assessed for their potential remanufacture, repurposing or recycling.
+TCF also recycles raw materials such as copper, aluminium, steel and plastic, which can replace virgin materials in the production of new vehicle parts.

-Aligning with the Toyota Environmental Challenge 2050
+Toyota Circular Factory: aligning with the Toyota Environmental Challenge 2050

 With the Toyota Circular Factory initiative, Toyota aims to significantly reduce future emissions associated with vehicle and sub-component manufacturing.
 It sets a new industry benchmark for responsible recycling and material reuse, aligning with the fifth step in Toyota’s six-part environmental challenge of establishing a recycling-based society and systems to support this goal.